Borophagus hilli

-Borophagus hilli is an extinct species of the genus Borophagus of the subfamily Borophaginae, a group of canids endemic to North America from the Late Miocene until the Pliocene.
+Borophagus hilli is an extinct species of the genus Borophagus of the subfamily Borophaginae, a group of canids endemic to North America from the Late Miocene until the Early Pleistocene.

 Overview

 Borophagus hilli was named by C. S. Johnston in 1939.
 Though not the most massive borophagine by size or weight, it had a more highly evolved capacity to crunch bone than earlier, larger genera such as Epicyon, which seems to be an evolutionary trend of the group (Turner, 2004).
 During the Pliocene epoch, Borophagus began being displaced by Canis genera such as Canis edwardii and later by Aenocyon dirus.
 Early species of Borophagus were placed in the genus Osteoborus until recently, but the genera are now considered synonyms.
 Borophagus hilli possibly led a hyena-like lifestyle scavenging carcasses of recently dead animals.

 Taxonomy

 Typical features of this genus are a bulging forehead and powerful jaws; it was probably a scavenger and a predator.
 Its crushing premolar teeth and strong jaw muscles would have been used to crack open bone, much like the hyena of the Old World.
 The adult animal is estimated to have been about 80 cm in length, similar to a coyote, although it was much more powerfully built.